Assault Lawyer Camden County NJ

 Experienced Defense Of Assault And Threat Charges in Camden County and throughout South Jersey

 If you’re reading this right now, things probably aren’t going well for you.
 The only question is figuring out how bad things might be when facing assault and threat criminal charges.
 At Aydelotte & Scardella Law LLC we know too well what a stressful, anxious, and confusing time this can be.
 When it comes to assault and threat crimes, there is a wide range of charges you could be facing.
 These charges can be quite serious given that New Jersey considers them to be violent crimes, even if no one was physically hurt.
 Whether you find yourself in Municipal Court or Superior Court, a dedicated Assault Lawyer in Camden County NJ from Aydelotte & Scardella Law LLC will be able to help.

 We have years of experience dealing with the full spectrum of assault and threat crimes in New Jersey.
 From interning in a prosecutor’s office to clerking for a judge to defending our clients in court, the Camden NJ criminal attorneys at our firm have seen all courtroom perspectives.

-Let us use our extensive experience to help you with your legal predicament.
+Let our dedicated criminal defense attorneys use their extensive experience to help you with your legal predicament.